Meters per Second to Knots Converter — Meters

 Formula

-The relationship behind this tool is: 1 kn = 0.514444 m/s
+Core relationship: 1 kn = 0.514444 m/s

 Exact knot definition via nautical mile per hour vs SI meters per second.